promptdriven/pdd/README.md

 Options:
 - `--output LOCATION`: Specify where to save the preprocessed prompt file.
 The default file name is `<basename>_<language>_preprocessed.prompt`.
 - `--xml`: Automatically insert XML delimiters for long and complex prompt files to structure the content better.
+With this option prompts are not preprocessed.
+- `--recursive`: Recursively preprocess all prompt files in the prompt file.
+- `--double`: Curly brackets will be doubled.
+- `--exclude`: List of keys to exclude from curly bracket doubling.

 Example:
 ```